Passwordless authentication options

 |Something you have||Something you are or know|

 Each organization has different needs when it comes to authentication.
-Microsoft currently offers Windows Hello for our Windows PCs.
-We are adding the Microsoft Authenticator app and FIDO2 security keys to the passwordless family.
+Microsoft offers three passwordless authentication options:

 Microsoft Authenticator App